Bucks Fizz: Recent years

 In 2004, BMG Records released all of Bucks Fizz's original studio albums on compact disc, which renewed interest in the group.
 In 2005, BBC viewers were invited to vote on the most memorable Eurovision moments ever.
 Bucks Fizz won with the "Making Your Mind Up" skirt-rip routine.
 A double CD collection of all the group's hits on both RCA and Polydor, The Ultimate Anthology, came out that summer.
 In 2006 and 2008, two albums The Lost Masters and The Lost Masters 2 were released.
 These were made up of previously unreleased Bucks Fizz material and were well received by fans.
 In early 2009, a two-hour documentary The Bucks Fizz Story was filmed.
 It featured in-depth interviews from the original group members as well as management and other behind-the-scenes personnel.
 A DVD of the documentary was released in August 2010 through Glassbeach Media Ltd, and saw a general release in November 2011.
 During the 2010s the original Bucks Fizz studio albums were released again as double-disc editions.

 In the late 2010s Bucks Fizz continued performing live as well as another line-up performing under the name the Fizz.
 Cheryl Baker, Mike Nolan and Jay Aston achieved comeback success under this name, recording their first studio album in thirty years with record producer and songwriter Mike Stock of Stock Aitken Waterman fame.
 The F-Z of Pop, the group's comeback album reached the top 30 in the UK Albums Chart and was BBC Radio 2's 'album of the week' by Ken Bruce.
 They have subsequently recorded a Christmas album - Christmas with the Fizz and their third album Smoke & Mirrors was released on 6 March 2020, helmed again by Mike Stock.
+In May 2024, Mike Nolan announced his departure from the group effective later in the year.
+He was replaced by singers Matthew Pateman and Nikk Mager, making the group a quartet again.

 Original member Bobby G continues as Bucks Fizz with his line-up.

 Members

-There have been 16 members of the group since its formation in 1980.
+There have been 16 members of the group since its formation in 1981.
 Bucks Fizz operated as a trio between 1990 and 1993.
 Current member Jenny Phillips was originally a temporary member, covering Heidi Manton's maternity leave, before returning as a full-time member in 2022.